 With 3.4 million ha of forests, Latvia is among the most forested countries in Europe – and half of Latvia’s forests are managed by JSC Latvijasvalstsmeži (LVM).
-Established in 1999, the company has a mandate to sustain and increase forest value, maximizing value through good forest management.
+Established in 1999, the company has the mandate to sustain and increase forest value, maximizing value through good forest management.
 The total area managed by LVM accounts for 1.63 million ha, of which 1.60 million ha are forestlands.
 Timber is the company’s major product.

 Modeling large, complex forest operations

 LVM harvests approximately 12,000 harvest units per year with an average size of 1.9 ha resulting in 4.9M m3 of wood against a mixed wood basket that produces almost 80 species/product sorts.
-Feeding more than 50 domestic roundwood mills and export pulpwood markets, operations for harvesting, transportation and roading are large and complex.
+Feeding more than 50 domestic Roundwood mills and export pulpwood markets, operations for harvesting, transportation, and roading are large and complex.
 Products are shipped long distances to meet domestic and export markets where an individual harvest unit produces up to 16 products.

 Decision support for harvest and delivery scheduling